Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ```

 As you can see, a `String` can be instantiated by building one *from* another
-source--like, in this case, the return value of the `env!()` macro.
+source—like, in this case, the return value of the `env!()` macro.
 You'll also
 note that the `String::from`` bears resemblance to method calling calling from
 other languages.